Language-Technology-Assessment/European-open-AI-index/pages/news/aleph-alpha-pivot.md

 > “The world changed.
 Just having an European LLM is not sufficient as a business model.
 It doesn’t justify the investment.”

 The model details for Luminous are shown as "deprecated".
-So much for the kind of transparency that was good enough to earn a top spot in the FMTI index.
 We're left wondering whether Aleph-Alpha actually ever _had_ its own LLM.